 How the NRHA defines abuse through the eyes of a reasonably hands-on person in training and showing horses.
 In other words a trainer.
 The full statement is subject to copyright but can be read in their handbook on page 11 of the 2017 edition.

-One event, we observed a gelding being harassed, severely spurred and jerked hard continually in front of the show manager and other riders.
+In one event, we observed a gelding being harassed, severely spurred and jerked hard continually in front of the show manager and other riders.
 It escalated to such a point the horse was in such a state of fear, and it was unable to function.
-Every move it made met with extreme punishment.
-The gelding urinated on itself then collapsed on the ground.
-No-one intervened, (except for us).
+Every move it made was met with extreme punishment.
+The gelding urinated on itself and then collapsed to the ground.
+No one intervened, (except for us).
 Amidst a spray of language for intervening, the show manager, and riders responded ‘he knows what he is doing, and the horse can handle it, that horse just has a bad attitude.’
 Justifying that level of abuse left us speechless.
-Customs can apparently out ride brains.
+Customs can apparently outride brains.

 A knowledgeable (?) person may well be the steward overseeing the horses at your next show.
 Hardened to the point of not being able to see abuse when it is right in front of them.
 As the frenzy builds to have the horse completely submit, ready to run for +1 ½ scores the level escalates.

 Improvements in the NRHA rules are needed and the litmus test of ‘horse public opinion’ for the treatment of horses.
-You do not need to be a reining horse rider to see abuse; you do not need to be a top level trainer to understand abuse.
-The two most common statements made to support any action of a reining horse person where the lines have been crossed.
+You do not need to be a reining horse rider to see abuse; you do not need to be a top-level trainer to understand abuse.
+The two most common statements are made to support any action of a reining horse person where the lines have been crossed.
 A good horseman can see abuse no matter what discipline they show or ride in.
-In the NRHA member logic, Buck Brannaman or Ray Hunt may well of been sidelined as being not a good measure of welfare as he did not show top level reining horses.
+In the NRHA member logic, Buck Brannaman or Ray Hunt may well have been sidelined as being not a good measure of welfare as he did not show top-level reining horses.
 I think not.

 Let us know your thoughts and don’t forget to vote.